 Max Weber gave particular attention to bureaucracy and saw this form of social organization becoming dominant in modern society due to the commitment to the value of rationalization - the organization of social activity so as to most efficiently achieve goals.

 Bureaucracies enable governments to generate, process, distribute, and store information.
 Egyptian, Roman, and ancient empires were administered in part by bureaucracies.
-The terms "bureaucracy," "bureaucratic," and "bureaucrat" are not ancient; they date from the 1830s and 1840s.
+The terms "bureaucracy," "bureaucratic," and "bureaucrat" are common.

 The growth of formal bureaucracy is a phenomenon of the